 Millions of Americans seek out affordable housing options each year.
-Many are struggling to make ends meet and spending more than they can afford on their homes.
-According to the Department of Housing and Urban Development (HUD), less than 30% of a household’s income should go to rent and/or mortgage.
+Many are struggling to make ends meet and end up spending more than they can afford on their homes.
+According to the Department of Housing and Urban Development (HUD), 30% of a household’s income or less should go to rent and/or mortgage.
 (Basically, any housing cost should not take more than 30% of your income as a household.)

 Unfortunately, many Americans pay over this amount.
-In fact, according to Habitat for Humanity, a nonprofit organization whose goal is to provide affordable housing to all in need, reported that roughly 38 million households across America are paying more than 30% of their income towards their housing.
+In fact, according to Habitat for Humanity, a non-profit organization whose goal is to provide affordable housing to all in need, reported that roughly 38 million households across America are paying more than 30% of their income towards their housing.
 (National Alliance to End Homelessness)

 The National Low Income Housing Coalition

-The National Low-Income Housing Coalition (NLIHC) has dedicated itself to providing better affordable housing access to qualifying low-income families.
-It works to increase available resources by focusing on particular policies.
-In fact, you may recognize some popular relief assistance they have provided in the past like the National Low Income Housing Coalition CARES Act.
+The National Low-Income Housing Coalition (NLIHC) has dedicated itself to providing better access to affordable housing for qualifying low-income families.
+It is also working on increasing available resources by focusing on particular policies.
+In fact, you may recognize some popular relief assistance they have provided in the past, like the National Low Income Housing Coalition CARES Act.

 Their website has highly valuable information including tips for public housing residents, community opportunities and research on policy issues.
 They also have newsletters that keep low-income individuals up to date on the current relevant news.